shashwatak/satellite-js/docs/docs/intro.md

 <details>
   <summary>How to obtain OMM as JSON from Celestrak and Space-Track</summary>

   To obtain OMM as JSON from Celestrak, select "JSON" option at the top of "Current GP Element Sets" page or follow [this link](https://celestrak.org/NORAD/elements/index.php?FORMAT=json) where it will be already selected.

   Space-Track doesn't expose the JSON format in their UI, so to get JSON encoded OMM, on "Recent ELSETs" page, from "Current Catalog Files", copy a URL for the needed category and change the ending part of the URL from `/format/xml` to be `/format/json`.
+If you just need full catalog in JSON format, simply download [this link](https://www.space-track.org/basicspacedata/query/class/gp/EPOCH/%3Enow-30/orderby/NORAD_CAT_ID,EPOCH/format/json) (you have to be logged in).
 </details>

 ## Initialize a *SatRec*

 A **SatRec** is a container object that holds the information about the satellite orbit, needed for the SGP4.
 For this tutorial you can treat it as a black box, except for the `error` property, which is covered later.

 ```js title="Parsing OMM"
 import { json2satrec } from 'satellite.js';